anefzaoui/sns/INSTRUCTIONS.md

 The SPA is built with ReactJS framework, but has additional JavaScript code for modularity purposes.

+For the charts I used Chartistic.JS which seemed like it has the most straightforward API in terms of building simple Pie and Bars charts.

 The JavaScript code is mostly written using the ES6 specifications, and Babel is used to compile it down to JavaScript that browsers understand.

 The React and modules code resides in `src/app/`.